Trump warns Iranian leaders the 'U.S. is watching' as protests roil country

 "In recent events, enemies of #Iran have allied & used the various means they possess, including money, weapons, politics &intelligence services, to trouble the Islamic Republic," he tweeted.
 "The enemy is always looking for an opportunity & any crevice to infiltrate &strike the Iranian nation."

 The protests started out as local rallies against Iran's economic problems but have since spread in both geography and scope.
-Many Iranians expected the their financial situation to improve after their country signed a nuclear deal in 2015 with the U.S. and five other world powers.
+Many Iranians expected that their financial situation would improve after their country signed the 2015 nuclear deal with the U.S. and five other world powers.

 Under the deal, the country agreed to limit its uranium enrichment in exchange for sanctions being lifted.
 The economy has since improved — but there has been widespread anger that the benefits have not trickled down to ordinary citizens.